-Chapter 1 includes a checklist of what should be included in your mainboard box, describes the features, specifications and performance of the SUPER 370SED/370SEA mainboard and provides detailed information about the chipset.
+Chapter 1 includes a checklist of what should be included in your mainboard box, describes the layout, specifications and features of the SUPER PIIIDR3/PIIIDRE mainboard and provides detailed information about the chipset.

 Chapter 2 begins with instructions on handling static-sensitive devices.
-Read this chapter when you want to install the processor and DIMM memory modules and when mounting the mainboard in the chassis.
-Also refer to this chapter to connect the floppy and hard disk drives, the IDE interfaces, the parallel and serial ports and the twisted wires for the power supply, the reset button, the keylock/power LED, the speaker and the keyboard.
+Read this chapter when you want to install the processor and RIMM memory modules and when mounting the mainboard in the chassis.
+Also refer to this chapter to connect the floppy and hard disk drives, SCSI drives, the IDE interfaces, the parallel and serial ports and the twisted wires for the power supply, the reset button, the keylock/power LED, the speaker and the keyboard.